GlobalCitizenshipFoundation/CCEA/README.md

-# Welcome to your Lovable project
+# Welcome to Civic and Citizenship Education Alliance Website

 ## Project info